FIS Knights of Columbus Global Belief ETF (NYSEARCA:KOCG) Shares Up 0.1%

-FIS Knights of Columbus Global Belief ETF (NYSEARCA:KOCG – Get Rating) shares shot up 0.1% during trading on Monday .
-The stock traded as high as $19.74 and last traded at $19.74.
-600 shares changed hands during trading, a decline of 83% from the average session volume of 3,538 shares.
+FIS Knights of Columbus Global Belief ETF (NYSEARCA:KOCG – Get Rating)’s stock price traded up 0.1% during mid-day trading on Monday .
+The company traded as high as $19.74 and last traded at $19.74.
+600 shares were traded during trading, a decline of 83% from the average session volume of 3,538 shares.
 The stock had previously closed at $19.72.

 An institutional investor recently bought a new position in FIS Knights of Columbus Global Belief ETF stock.
-Elk River Wealth Management LLC purchased a new position in shares of FIS Knights of Columbus Global Belief ETF (NYSEARCA:KOCG – Get Rating) in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund purchased 10,335 shares of the company’s stock, valued at approximately $248,000.
-Elk River Wealth Management LLC owned approximately 1.15% of FIS Knights of Columbus Global Belief ETF as of its most recent filing with the Securities & Exchange Commission.
+Elk River Wealth Management LLC purchased a new position in shares of FIS Knights of Columbus Global Belief ETF (NYSEARCA:KOCG – Get Rating) during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm purchased 10,335 shares of the company’s stock, valued at approximately $248,000.
+Elk River Wealth Management LLC owned about 1.15% of FIS Knights of Columbus Global Belief ETF as of its most recent SEC filing.

 - Get a free copy of the StockNews.com research report on FIS Knights of Columbus Global Belief ETF (KOCG)